fairnessforensics/wiggum/README.rst

   make html

 To reinstall after changes

 .. code-block:: bash

   pip install --upgrade .

+When updating the package and working in a notebook, the notebook's kernel will need to be restarted to get the updates, if they're done outside of the notebook.

 (only needed in development or after upgrade)